hwanggu-corgi/hwanggu-log/update.md

 3. Corgi working on test at turing.com♥♥
     - Corgi completed the quiz `tell me about yourself`♥♥

-4. Corgi completed writing email to Morad Creative Agency♥♥
+4. Corgi working on writing email #2 to Morad Creative Agency♥♥!!!

 5. [on hold] Corgi learning about node.js on Codecademy♥♥ #47
     - Corgi learning about how to use postgresql in node.js♥♥ #5